 Press keyboard shortcut V to enter the plunger calibration mode.

-Select movement increments for plunger movement with the numeric keypad (1−8): ‘1’ for 0.1 mm, ‘2’ for 0.5 mm, ‘3’ for 1 mm, ‘4’ for 5 mm, ‘5’ for 10, ‘6’ for 20 mm, ‘7’ for 40 mm, and ‘8’ for 80 mm.

 NOTE: It is recommended to start with small increments (2, 5, and 10 mm) to get familiar with the increment size and movement action of the pipette head.

 Calibrate the following plunger positions for a positive displacement pipette: T–Top = rest position; B–Bottom = plunger is pushed until resistance is met; P–Pick-up = plunger is pushed to a position where a piston tip can be attached; E–Eject = plunger is pushed until an attached tip is ejected.
 Vary plunger positions using the upwards and downwards arrows on the keyboard, and save the final position using S on the keyboard.

+Leave the pipette plunger calibration mode by pressing keyboard shortcut V.

 Calibrate container position relative to the pipette tip.